herge008/Project1/README.md

   * Is there such a thing as a Summer blockbuster?
   * Has movie revenue changed significantly throughout the years?
   * Is there a strong correlation between a movies reviews and its revenue?
-  * Are longer running movies rated higher or lower on average?
+  * Do longer running movies generate higher Revenue?
+And, do they receive higher IMDB Ratings?

 Data Sources: TMDB & OMDB